Gorilla Wood Glue

 How do I remove Gorilla Wood Glue from my body or skin?

-To remove Gorilla Wood Glue from hands, wash with soap and warm water.
+To remove Gorilla Wood Glue from fingers and nails, wash with soap and warm water.